LI'S

 C - apply compression with an elastic bandage will help reduce swelling.

-E - elevate the injured area.
-Elevating the injured area above the heart will also reduce swelling.
+E - Elevating the injured area above the heart will also reduce swelling.

 This is the first aid for just for acute sports injuries.
 Afterwards, the treatment would be much more crucial to get a full restoration of associated functions.